USS Katie: Later career

 Katie served the Virginia Fish and Oyster Commission until she was sold to the Redmond Lumber Corporation in 1956.
 She had two more owners before 1963, when William C. Poole purchased her.
 Poole used her both as a private yacht and as a United States Coast Guard Auxiliary operational facility.

 In 2000, Katie was sold to William Stratton, then on 18 September 2001 to Leslie Porter.
 He performed restoration work on her and moved her to Belhaven, North Carolina.

 In October 2003, William Patterson purchased Katie.
 He moved her to Richmond, Virginia, and made plans to take her to wooden boat shows on the Chesapeake Bay.
 She remains extant.

-After years left docked in Richmond, VA the “Katie” sustained many damages, including a fire and multiple sinking s.
+After years left docked in Richmond, VA the “Katie” sustained many damages, including a fire and multiple sinkings.
 Despite that she has persevered and was acquired by a small collective of friends.
-Katy Best, Caitlin Shiflett, Nathan Conway and Joshua Dziegiel are in the process of restoring “Katie” to her former glory.
-She is still water worthy and takes many pleasure trips up and down the James River even participating in the 2021 Christmas Parade.
+Katy Best, Caitlin Shiflett, Nathan Conway and Joshua Dziegiel.

+In July of 2025, Katie was purchased by Matt and his father Patrick Harris of Richmond, Virginia.
+She continues to float at the Richmond Yacht Basin and is scheduled for a long period of repairs and restoration.
+Many volunteers have stepped up including members of the Richmond Navy League.
+Her original log books from WW1 have been located and a deep dive into her history is currently underway.

+In 2026 the boat was sold to an unknown buyer.

 She has an Instagram account as well, This Old Boat.